NeonDeveloper-byte/Zeon-AntiCheat/README.md

 ---

 ## 📌 Purpose
-The Zeon Authorization List ensures that Federation Anticheat is used only in approved Roblox experiences.
+The Zeon Authorization List ensures that Zeon Anticheat is used only in approved Roblox experiences.
 This keeps the system secure and reliable for everyone.

 ---